opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 The original [data mesh](https://martinfowler.com/articles/data-monolith-to-mesh.html) paper dates from 2019 and is a pretty robust set of architectural requirements.
 In a nutshell, it adopts concepts adopted from software engineering, where distributed systems are deployed with mandated standards and norms, allowing for de-centralized ownership and responsibility while pushing the competencies out away from any central team.
 Self-service, whatever that is, only works if data is assured to be fresh, correct, and reliable (more on this later).

-Unfortunately, the **data mesh** becomes a whole new organizational philosophy, and requires what amounts the role of a data product manager to coordinate service level agreements (SLAs) between members for participation in the shared data lake and compute space.
-Ultimately, having good tools  dramatically lowers the friction in the interfaces between technical and non-technical users and accelerates data maturity.
+Unfortunately, the **data mesh** demands a new organizational philosophy, and requires what amounts the role of a data product manager to coordinate service level agreements (SLAs) between members for participation in the shared data lake and compute space.
+Ultimately, though, having good tools dramatically lowers the friction in the interfaces between technical and non-technical users and accelerates data maturity.

 ----
-## Building
+## Building Maturity

 Adapted from [Sean Taylor](https://twitter.com/seanjtaylor)